-In the end, the German Christians would realize that they were 175 living in Barth's abyss after all.
-True Christians viewed them as 175 confused, nationalistic heretics, and they could never satisfy the staunch anti-Semites on the Nazi side of the abyss.
-One Nazi leader sent the Gestapo a letter complaining that the melody to the hymn "Jerusalem, Thou t first the German Christians were careful about hiding their most redical beliefs from the German people.
-To the casual observer, their conference in April 1933 was a model of theological soberness.
-But the German Christians were vocal that the German church must be united as a Reichskirche.
-Anything else smacked of the fractured Reichstag and the Weimar Republic.
-Everything must now be synchronized under the Führer's leadership and under the idea of Gleichschaltung-and the church must lead the way.

-City High and Fair" was played at memorial services for the German war dead.
+In the end, the German Christians would realize that they were living in Barth's abyss after all.
+True Christians viewed them as confused, nationalistic heretics, and they could never satisfy the staunch anti-Semites on the Nazi side of the abyss.
+One Nazi leader sent the Gestapo a letter complaining that the melody to the hymn "Jerusalem, Thou City High and Fair" was played at memorial services for the German war dead.
 There were no offensive words, since only the melody was played, but even to evoke the memory of the words was unacceptable.
 That well-known hymn, which had been played at German memorial services for many years, was chosen by Paula Bonhoeffer for Walter's funeral in 1918.